rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/general-api-info/http2.rst

 to take advantage of the performance gains at the load balancer without the need to upgrade the server application.

-HTTP/2 is enabled by default for all client connections to a configured load balancer.
-If an HTTP/2 client connects to a configured load balancer the HTTP/2 data received from a client will be translated to HTTP/1.1 before processing it and forwarding it to the load balanced application defined by the configured load balancer `nodes`.
+HTTP/2 is enabled by default for all client connections to a HTTP or SSL Terminated load balancers.
+If an HTTP/2 client connects to a configured load balancer the HTTP/2 data received from a client will be translated to HTTP/1.1 before processing it and forwarding it to the load balancer `nodes`.

 Some browsers do not support HTTP/2 over an unencrypted connection.
 To maximize the number of users who can access the service using HTTP/2, it is recommended that you enable `SSL Termination` feature for your load balancer.